 Site icon Gutternaut

-Underrated Marvel Comics: The Forgotten Gems
+Underrated Marvel Comics: See Timely Results

 Nextwavescene

 Everybody will have a favorite that is not always anyone else’s.
 Some comics also divide when it comes to quality, writing, or age.
 But Marvel doesn’t have a reputation as the House of Ideas for nothing.
 Some characters and stories serve as pivotal roles for both the wider Marvel Universe or the creators’ careers.
 The list will also include team characters who get solo runs; sometimes there will even be teams who don’t make regular appearances.
 We will also be including underrepresented A-list character comics.
-Spoiler alert we will be including some mainstays such as Nextwave and X-Statix.
+Including those only found in places like Marvel Unlimited.

 See here for the other pages: